Scary Art from Art History

 Henry Fuseli: The Nightmare

 This painting created in 1781 by Henry Fuseli is aptly named The Nightmare.
 It depicts a woman asleep being preyed upon by a demon which perches on her sleeping body.
 The painting depicts innate fears about the subconscious and the vulnerability of sleep – creating in one image the visualization of a living nightmare.
 One of the artist’s most famous works, it is sure to leave you with a feeling of unease.
-And if you would like to read more about dreams within art, check out our article on it here.
+And if you would like to read more about dreams within art.

 And there you have it – some of Artsper’s top picks of our most frightening and chilling artworks from the past.
 Are you a fan of scary art, and if so which one of these paintings do you find the most frightening?